grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 	* On the other, you could have Hemi do the questioning (gently) and have Percy be insistent that she's right.
 		* Might make for more interesting dialog
 		* and Percy is NOT always right, just most of the time.
-* [ ] make sure you keep the navigation table and sonar oriented correctly to the control room (in my vision it was kinda in the wrong place)
+* [ ] make sure you keep the navigation table and sonar oriented correctly to the control room (in my vision it was kinda in the wrong place -- nav and sonar are _forward_ of the hatch to the control room.)
 * [ ] Be clear about which person at the controls is the planesman and tank trimmer, and which is the throttle/rudder
 	* (Tank trim panel should be reachable by the planesman, but also accessible by the deck boss)
 		* (Maybe be sure to always refer to it as "the tank control panel")
+	* planesman is left, tank trim panel is to their left. throttle/rudder is the right seat. (facing towards the bow)
 	* [ ] Make sure you don't have the throttle/rudder seat control the dive planes anywhere
 * [ ] make sure you are consistent about crew quarters and galley being on the middle deck (see diagram)
-* [ ] consider using 'nominal' to mean anything you want it to.
+* [-] consider using 'nominal' to mean anything you want it to.
 	* might be too on-the-nose
 * [ ] When Hemi convinces Chips to work again (around line 1084) he says Percy never apologizes --- make sure this is true throughout the book
 * [ ] Hemi calls Percy "Sylvia"; everyone else calls her captain
+	* [ ] Hemi uses Sylvia as a whole name exclusively, not Syl.
 * [ ] have the junior crew call hemi 'boss'
 * [ ] refer to Bastian, Gregory, and Owen as the 'deck crew'
 * [ ] does Shakes insist on being referred to as "Captain Shakes"?
 * [ ] Cassandra should always address Percy as "Captain Percy" and Shakes as "Captain Shakes"
 * [ ] make sure any compass bearing degrees references are oriented to the globe, not relative to the boat
 * [ ] maybe they refer to the bottomless deep as 'the hole'
-* [ ] hatch in Prospect sail is at top of _control room_ not sail
+* [ ] hatch in Prospect sail is at top of _control room_ not bottom of sail bridge
 * [ ] make sure welding refers to 'rigs' not 'tanks'
 	* arc welding is used for underwater welding
 	* which means that like the stove, they have to be careful about fuel/power consumption
 	* the welding rig needs to run a generator or from boat power, I think
-* [ ] Hemi uses Sylvia as a whole name exclusively, not Syl.
 * [ ] put in chapter breaks where they seem like they should go; even if you don't edit the text for the chapters until a later pass
 * [ ] do a search for '-ly' and remove any useless adverbs.
 Maybe 'that' too.
 * [ ] audit 'and's --- 'it was a dark and stormy night': multiple descriptors compete for attention.